Image: Ann Sebright, Valerie Hopkins & Maria Robinson. Credit: The Rectory Care Home.

-The thirty-seven year old has lived in Taunton for 20 years has been involved with the care sector since she left school.
+The thirty-seven year old who has lived in Taunton for 20 years has been involved with the care sector since she left school.

 Maria was told about the activities coordinator job at the care home by a friend who ‘thought I would be perfect for it’.